acceleratedscience/openad_service_utils/README.md

 Copy model inference code into the predict method, just as in the setup method.
 Convert variables into instance variables by prefixing with `self.`

 Here is part 3, inference code from protein solubility model.

-- Notice the main input is the variable `protein_seq`.
+**Main input** The main input is the variable `protein_seq`.
 This input occurs in the first non-comment line of code, _and only there._

-- We mark wherever `model` or `tokenizer_op` occur.
+- We mark all occurrences of `model` and `tokenizer_op` for us to convert to instance variables.

 ```py
 # convert to MAMMAL style